wmcbrine/hmeforpython/README.txt

          them... hence, this.
 It's similar to how it works in the Java SDK, but without the fake ".snd" extension.
 See examples.

-         Added a "speed" attribute for to the Resource class -- only meaningful for Streams.
+         Added a "speed" attribute to the Resource class -- only meaningful for Streams.

          In hmeserver, send size information with regular files where